SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 1. Title this step as 'Get Text Embeddings'.
 Click on the 'search step' text box on the right and search for the 'Receiver' shape.
 <br>![](../ex3/images/image75.png)

-1. Click and drag the reciever shape right below the request-reply step.
+1. Click and drag the receiver shape right below the request-reply step.
 You can call this box 'AI_Launchpad'.
 <br>![](../ex3/images/image76.png)